neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/README.md

 ## Learning objectives

+- [ ] How to write HTML
-- [ ] How HTML is structured
+- [ ] How HTML documents are structured
 - [ ] Understanding and applying semantic HTML
-- [ ] Understanding client/server dynamics

 ---

 ## Arrival: Motivate students and prepare them for the topic

 > 💡 Breathe and relax :)

+### Why is the content of todays block so important for the students?

+- You will get an understanding about the very basics / the foundation of how the web works.
+- You will have a solid foundation to build upon and expand your knowledge and skills.
+- You will create your first website today, a big step towards becoming a developer!

 ### Which important problem will we solve today?